Keerthanathonup/youtube-analyzer/README.md

 - See key points and topics from videos
 - Understand sentiment and tone of content

+## Future enhancements

+1. Smart Navigation - Direct links from key points to specific video moments
+2. Personalized Analysis -  Specify what aspects to focus on in the video
+3. Save, Share & Reuse - Save favorite analyses for later reference
+4. Follow-up Actions  - sk follow-up questions about analyzed content

 ## Technologies Used

 - Python with FastAPI